 Many of the real-time weather resources available in the Living Atlas of the World offer the ability to customize the display of the data.
 The key is looking for the Change Style icon within the service layer options while also exploring the attributes table for each layer.

 Don’t see a Change Style option?
 Sometimes by accessing the REST service page that is linked in the bottom right of each item description page, you will find the REST link to the underlying features for each service.
 Add that link to your web map and change away!
 This workflow also applies to ArcGIS Pro: if you cannot access the Symbology options, adding the REST link to the feature service may open up the symbology options.

-One of the most useful and flexible weather datasets available in the Living Atlas is the Current Wind and Weather Conditions layer.
+One of the most useful and flexible weather datasets available in the Living Atlas is the Current Weather and Wind Station Data layer.
 Open this map and you see plain old wind vectors.
 Explore this layer a bit more, however, and you will find a wealth of options.
 There are actually 11+ variables for each METAR or buoy location, including things like temperature, humidity, wind speed and direction, and derived variables like wind chill and heat index.

 Heat Mapping of a Different Kind

 Since it is the middle of the summer, I want the current weather map to focus on hot areas, but also with a nod to wind speed/direction.
 The following recipe is how I came up with the map below using the Heat Index variable mapped using Counts and Amounts.

 - Color is used to indicate heat index and size indicates wind speed.

 - The layer is duplicated and an arrow symbol is placed on top of the circle layer.
 Using the same attribute mapping (besides swapping the circle for an arrow) ensures that the two layers will scale evenly.